Skip to Main Content

 DNP project: Nurse Practitioner’s knowledge and use of the internet for adolescent health information

-Maria-Jean, “MJ”, is the Assistant Director and Academic Clinical Partnerships for Concordia University Irvine.
+Maria-Jean, “MJ”, is the Assistant Director of Academic Clinical Partnerships for Concordia University Irvine.
 In her role, Ms. Caterinicchio provides leadership in implementing and managing relationships with both current and future clinical partners.
 She is responsible for building clinical partnerships, identifying and generating new clinical agency opportunities and managing the clinical partnerships to ensure that student learning and course objectives are being met.